When you arrive in France, it is advisable to open a bank account.

 - Crédit Agricole

-Many online banks have emerged in recent years.
-Depending on your country of origin, they may allow you to open a bank account before your arrival.
-This is something to keep in mind as it may happen to be very useful:
+Many online banks have been created in the last few years, depending on your country of origin, they may allow you to open a bank account before your arrival on the territory.
+Think about it, it could be very practical:

-When you open a bank account, you will be given a payment card (called a “carte bancaire” or “carte bleu” in French).
-In France, the majority of payments are made by credit card and it is essential that you have one.
+When you open your bank account, you will be offered a payment card (called a bank card or credit card).
+In France, the majority of payments are made by bank card and it is absolutely essential that you have one.

-Some banks may charge credit card fees.
-Be watchful and choose banks that offer the use of the credit card free of charge.
+Some banks charge for the bank card.
+Be careful on this point and choose banks where the use of the bank card is free.

-Please note that after opening your account, it will take a few days to obtain your credit card.
-Avoid carrying large amounts of cash on you, but foresee enough money to cover the expenses of these few days.
-Or:
+Be careful, after opening your account, it will take a few days to obtain your bank card.
+Avoid carrying too much cash, but have enough cash on hand to cover your expenses for the next few days.
+Better yet:

-Cards commonly accepted in Europe are Visa, Mastercard and American Express.
+Commonly accepted cards in Europe are Visa, Mastercard and American Express.